 Separation Agreement Attorneys on Long Island

-For a separation agreement to be legally binding, it must meet certain requirements as to form, content, and language, especially when minor children are involved.
+For a separation agreement in New York to be legally binding, it must meet certain requirements as to form, content, and language, especially when minor children are involved.

 The separation agreement must address all the issues in a divorce, including